apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 Here, we predict values in non-one value elements in binarized user-item matrix exclude testing dataset based on training slim weights.
 Non-one value element means a future movie rating by a user who has not seen this movie yet (or marked lower rating in this article's preprocessing).
-If an element in the user-item matrix is predicted as high value, we recommend the movie to the user since he or she is likely to highly evaluate it.
+If an element in the user-item matrix is predicted as high value, We recommend the movie to the user since he or she is likely to highly evaluate it.

 ## Set hyperparameters